bulva2/skyrama-private-server/README.md

 ## Where can I try it out?

-We currently host our own test server here: https://blue-hippopotamus-84002.zap.cloud/ ^^ (credits and huge thanks to Bulva2 for managing this!).
+We currently host our own test server here: https://crimson-goat-16936.zap.cloud/ ^^ (credits and huge thanks to Bulva2 for managing this!).
 Keep in mind that we may reset your progress on this server at any time during development.

 Also join us on [Discord](https://discord.gg/uFhJRvggZy)!

 ## How to run the code locally

+1. Install PostgreSQL and create a database
+2. Change the database connection uri in config.cfg
+3. Run setup_database.py
-Install the libraries from requirements.txt and start server.py.
-It's as simple as that!
+4. Install the libraries from requirements.txt
+5. Start server.py :)

 You will need a browser that supports Flash (and Flash Player itself) to run the game.
 Alternatively, you can try checking out this [Pre-Bundled Firefox with Flash Player](https://www.reddit.com/r/flash/comments/kwdwci/simple_solution_to_use_flash_after_january_12_2021/)